getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 You can also specify different addresses for the interface and base_url using `-u`/`--base-url`, for example if you are running zola in a Docker container.

+Use the `--open` flag to automatically open the locally hosted instance in your web browser.

 In the event you don't want zola to run a local webserver, you can use the `--watch-only` flag.

 Before starting, it will delete the public directory to ensure it starts from a clean slate.